Manikranth/Notes/Terraform/Notes.md

 ```
 terraform state pull
 ```
-**pull**  - The terraform state pull command is used to manually download and output the state from a remote state.
+**pull**  - The terraform state pull command manually downloads and outputs the state from a remote state.

 ```
 terraform state push
 ```
-**push**  - The terraform state push command is used to manually upload a local state file to remote state.
+**push**  - The terraform state push command manually uploads a local state file to a remote state.

 ```
 terraform state rm <Resource_name>
 ```
  **rm (remove)**
-- The terraform state rm command is used to remove items from the Terraform state.
+- The terraform state rm command removes items from the Terraform state.
 - Items removed from the Terraform state are not physically destroyed.
 - Items removed from the Terraform state are only no longer managed by Terraform
 - For example, if you remove an AWS instance from the state, the AWS instance will continue running, but terraform plan will no longer see that instance.

 ```
-terraform state show <resource_name>
+Terraform state show <resource_name>
 ```
  **Show**
 - The terraform state show command is used to show the attributes of a single resource in the Terraform state.

 ### **Terrafrom Import:**
-Terraform is able to import existing infrastructure.
+Terraform can import existing infrastructure.
 This allows you to take resources you've created manually under Terraform management.

 ```
 terraform import <resource_full-name> <id>

-# But to this to work you need to have a .tf file written and link that existing manual resource to the written code
+# But for this to work you need to have a .tf file written and link that existing manual resource to the written code

 resource "aws_instance" "Test_terraformtwo" {
   ami           = "ami-00514a528eadbc95b"